You've really helped me get my priorities straight and focus on what I want to accomplish in life.

 On a personal level, I live in the mountains of western Maine with my husband, chickens, cats, horses, and miniature Australian Shepherd.
 My adult son still lives in Pennsylvania, where we're from.
-I enjoy horseback riding, backpacking, hiking, trail running, whitewater and recreational kayaking, and creating mosaic art.
+I'm an INFP.
+I enjoy horses, backpacking, hiking, trail running, kayaking, and creating mosaic art.